The-Poolz/RegistrationContract/README.md

 <pre><b>ATTENTION!
 You can deactivate a pool only if it is activated.</b></pre>

+If you deactivate a pool, users won't be able to sign up.
-You should use the DeactivatePool() function to deactivate a registration pool.
+To do this, you should use a DeactivatePool() function.

 ```solidity
     // to deactivate registration pool